germanoeich/nirn-proxy/README.md

 # Nirn-proxy
 Nirn is a transparent & dynamic HTTP proxy that handles Discord ratelimits for you and exports meaningful prometheus metrics.
-It is considered beta software but is being used in production by [Dyno](https://dyno.gg) on the scaled of hundreds of requests per second.
+It is considered beta software but is being used in production by [Dyno](https://dyno.gg) on the scale of hundreds of requests per second.

 #### Features
 - Transparent ratelimit handling, per-route and global